moiseevigor/elliptic/README.md

 [ELLIPTIC12](http://code.google.com/p/elliptic/source/browse/trunk/elliptic12.m) evaluates the value of the Incomplete Elliptic Integrals of the First, Second Kind and Jacobi's Zeta Function.

-`[= ELLIPTIC12(U,M,TOL)` uses the method of the Arithmetic-Geometric Mean and Descending Landen Transformation described in [http://code.google.com/p/elliptic/#References 1](F,E,Z]) Ch.
+`[F,E,Z] = ELLIPTIC12(U,M,TOL)` uses the method of the Arithmetic-Geometric Mean and Descending Landen Transformation described in [1](http://code.google.com/p/elliptic/#References) Ch.
 17.6, to determine the value of the Incomplete Elliptic Integrals of the First, Second Kind and Jacobi's Zeta Function (see [1](http://code.google.com/p/elliptic/#References), [2](http://code.google.com/p/elliptic/#References)).

 **General definition:**
 ```